Disclosure

 We can’t test this claim because we don’t use Linux.
 If you do, please let us know if there are any issues with ExpressVPN’s kill switch.
 We tested this online security feature on other platforms, though, and it always worked as intended.

-We especially like that it activates when the VPN connection accidentally drops, not when you manually shut it off.
+We like that it activates when the VPN connection accidentally drops, not when you manually shut it off.
 It’s more convenient and effective to protect your IP address that way.

 3. ExpressVPN Is Expensive

 One common complaint people have about ExpressVPN is that it’s too expensive.
-Their longest subscription (the 12-month one) is still pricier than NordVPN and Surfshark’s long-term plans.
+Their longest subscription (the 12-month one) is pricier than NordVPN and Surfshark’s long-term plans.

 So if you’re on a budget, ExpressVPN might not be the best pick.
 We recommend using a VPN like budget-friendly Surfshark instead – it’s much cheaper and just as fast as ExpressVPN.